-The Nordic EMBL Partnership strives to retain and attract the very best international research talent, through providing an excellent research environment for young, talented researchers with the aim that they will continue their scientific careers in one of the Nordic countries.
+The Nordic EMBL Partnership strives to retain and attract the very best international research talent, by providing an excellent research environment for young, talented researchers with the aim that they will continue their scientific careers in one of the Nordic countries.

-By extending the EMBL’s recognized research strengths in areas such as cell biology and biophysics, developmental biology, genome biology and bioinformatics and structural biology; the individual nodes of the Nordic EMBL Partnership for Molecular Medicine contribute the following complementary strengths:
+By extending the EMBL’s recognized research strengths in areas such as cell biology and biophysics, developmental biology, genome biology, and bioinformatics, and structural biology; the individual nodes of the Nordic EMBL Partnership for Molecular Medicine contribute the following complementary strengths:

 All nodes are nationally funded and further supported by the EMBL, through access to scientific infrastructure, services and training.

 Each Nordic partner has adopted the EMBL model for international recruitment, staff turnover and scientific reviews.
 The coordination between the Nordic nodes and EMBL is overseen by a steering committee, constituted by two representatives from each node.

 Visit the Nordic EMBL Partnership for Molecular Medicine website